corinnar/GIS_tutorials/docs/source/index.rst

 MAPPING TO SUPPORT REDD+ PLANNING AND SECURE MULTIPLE BENEFITS: TOOLBOX AND TUTORIALS FOR QGIS AND ARCGIS
 ==========================================================================================================
-Step-by-step tutorials: Using spatial information to support decisions on safeguards and multiple benefits for REDD+

 .. toctree::
    :numbered:
    :caption: TABLE OF CONTENTS:
+   :capton: Step-by-step tutorials: Using spatial information to support decisions on safeguards and multiple benefits for REDD+
    :maxdepth: 1

    GIS_TOOLS_PAGE